jameswarren123/jameswarren123/README.md

 ### A passionate developer excited to grow and learn.
 Check out my website: <a href="jameswarren123.github.io/Portfolio/"></a>

--⚡I recently completed a collection of analyses and models to **Classify Adversarial Images** on the MNIST dataset.
+- ⚡I recently completed a collection of analyses and models to **Classify Adversarial Images** on the MNIST dataset.

--🔭 I’m currently working on improving autograding scripts for the entry computer science class at UGA.
+- 🔭 I’m currently working on improving autograding scripts for the entry computer science class at UGA.

 <h3 align="left">Connect with me:</h3>
 <p align="left">